petegabr/ub201617_kappa/README.md

 Most probable binding motifs

+According to our model, these are the most probable binding motifs for different k-mers:

 k-mer | 1. most common | 2. most common | 3. most common | 4. most common
 --- | --- | --- | --- | ---
 1-mer | T 0.42 | G 0.25 | A 0.20 | C 0.13